Pandora: Documentation en: Data Presentation/Visual Maps

 At the top right, the actions you can perform with an existing element: duplicate, delete, edit or activate a grid where you can "force" the placement of all elements.

-Let's take a step by step look at the most relevant characteristics of the elements that can compose a VC.
+The following are the most relevant characteristics of the elements that can make a VC.

 1.2.7 Elements a map can contain